harirongali/myprojecttodo/README.md

 # SlackTicTacToe

-Slack tic tac toe game that allows you to play tic tac toe with with someone in any slack channel
+Slack tic tac toe game that allows you to play tic tac toe with someone in a slack channel

 # Rules